John VII Palaiologos: Governor in Selymbria and pretensions

 John VII's hopes of claiming the throne continued to be supported by Bayezid I, who saw him as a more promising candidate than the staunchly anti-Ottoman Manuel II.
-By supporting John VII, Bayezid hoped to turn the Byzantine Empire into a obedient vassal state, as it had nearly been under John V's rule.
+By supporting John VII, Bayezid hoped to turn the Byzantine Empire into an obedient vassal state, as it had nearly been under John V's rule.
 Though Bayezid was a significant ally, his overt support for John was used by Manuel II in his efforts to delegitimise John's claims.
 In some of Manuel II's early texts, he went as far as to claim that John's ultimate plan was to surrender Constantinople to the Ottomans.

 Despite Manuel's propaganda campaign, John still enjoyed considerable support, both within the empire and among its allies.
 In addition to Bayezid, John continued to be supported by the Republic of Genoa, with which he had commercial connections.
 In addition, John was also backed by a wide network of rich Byzantine aristocrats.
 His wide support and wealth gave him a constant pool of resources that he could use in the feud with his uncle.

 In addition to his backing by certain aristocrats and his international allies, there was also a faction within Constantinople, mainly composed of commoners, who wished to restore John VII as senior emperor, as late as 1399.
 This faction opposed Manuel II's rule, believing that he did not care about the empire's survival, and that he ruled as a tyrant.
 As John VII had been constitutionally invested with the right to succeed to the throne in 1381, they saw him as the legitimate heir, not Manuel, who was viewed as a usurper more interested in his own power than anything else.
 This perception of Manuel was used by John VII in his own propaganda.